In this extensive guide, we will show you how to install Samsung Stock Firmware using Odin flash tool on Galaxy devices.

 Odin-flashable firmware is available all over the internet via various renowned sources.
 We have listed a few of them here.
 You can simply search the index for your device model and download the desired stock ROM/firmware for your region/carrier.

-You can also download latest stock firmware using SamFirm Tool.
-Do not download a firmware for a different device/variant/carrier.
+You can also download latest stock firmware using Frija or SamFirm Tool.
+Do not download firmware for a different device/variant/carrier.
 Only flash compatible firmware meant explicitly for your Samsung Galaxy device.

 How to Install Samsung Stock Firmware using Odin?